 No. Electronic reporting means that a business uses CERS to enter and submit required information.
 For multi-jurisdictional businesses, please see the information provided on the CERS business web page.

 If I use CERS, will this meet all electronic reporting requirements?

 It depends.
-If you only complete items marked as required by CERS, some of the data required for a HMBP in Title 27 of the California Code of Regulations and Health and Safety Code Chapter 6.95 may be missed.
-If you use CERS, EHS requires an Emergency Response Plan, , and a to be completed and uploaded to CERS for a complete HMBP submittal.
+If you only complete items marked as required by CERS, some of the data required for an HMBP in Title 27 of the California Code of Regulations and the California Health and Safety Code Chapter 6.95 may be omitted.
+If you use CERS, EHS requires an Emergency Response Plan, Employee Training Plan , and a Site Map to be completed and uploaded to CERS for a complete HMBP submittal.